-- SYS:SYSTEM contains NetWare operating system files as well as NLM programs and NetWare utilities used for managing the network. - SYS:PUBLIC allows general access to the network and contains NetWare utilities and programs for network users.
+- SYS:SYSTEM Contains NetWare operating system files as well as NLM programs and NetWare utilities used for managing the network. - SYS:PUBLIC Allows general access to the network and contains NetWare utilities and programs for network users. - SYS:DOC Contains electronic versions of the NetWare manuals.